sf-wdi-31/how-to-hide-secrets/peer-review.md

 ![pull_request](https://cloud.githubusercontent.com/assets/3010270/13924903/681bb00c-ef43-11e5-8197-390fb908838a.png)

 ###5.
 Repeat
 Make sure you each get a chance to create and resolve a github issue.
-Try to split your time equally between each project.